Maria Lioudaki: Personal life

 Lioudaki was born on 22 November 1894, in Latsida of Apano Mirabello, in the countryside of Crete (at the time part of the Ottoman Empire) to farmer Georgios Lioudakis and Aikaterini Papazachariadi (maiden name), and was the oldest of their 8 children.
 Growing up in a rural family, she experienced the sounds of the "Mantinadas" in the fields at work, in social gatherings, in dances; with emotional devotion.

 Education

-She studied at the Girl's School of Naples and in 1908, immediately after graduation at the age of 14, began her career as a sub-teacher at the primary school of Kritsa.
+She studied at the Girls' School of Naples and in 1908, immediately after graduation at the age of 14, began her career as a sub-teacher at the primary school of Kritsa.
 She also taught at Agios Georgios in Lassithi and at Fourni Mirabellou from 1912 to 1914.

 In 1914 she graduated with honors from the School of Heraklion.
 From 1925–1927, after successfully passing her examinations, she studied at the University of Athens.
 In her postgraduate studies she was taught by Manolis Triantafyllidis, Dimitris Glinos, and Alexandros Delmouzos who instilled in her the idea of educational reform, including giving education to all social classes.

 Triantafyllidis distinguished Lioudaki for her spiritual interests and introduced her to Folklore.
 Triantaphyllides also supported and instilled in Lioudaki the then-new ideas of educational reform.
 She received her postgraduate degree with honors.